Watch this video version of this lesson, or see the same content presented through text and images below.

 You may want to zoom in (using the bottom slider) to finely align the clips.

 Tip: selecting Edit→Alignment Guides turns on the “snap” function that will help you make your regions contiguous as you edit.

 Selecting and cutting out parts of an audio region can only be done on the lower pane.
 But you can move regions around on either pane.
 The upper (“macro”) audio pane is useful for moving larger regions around—for instance, if you decide to move one section of the discussion to a different place in the audio (but remember to do this sparingly).

 Sometimes you may want to save a clip you have isolated, to use in another location later.
 To do that, choose track→new track with duplicate settings and then, on the upper pane, drag that clip into the new track and turn off the audio by clicking the mute icon (see below—it’s the speaker with the line through it).

 If you make a mistake, you can easily undo it with command + Z (or by selecting Edit→Undo).
 GarageBand allows multiple undos, unless you have recently saved the file.
 Saving the file takes away your ability to undo the last action.

 Tip: GarageBand autosaves frequently, and this does not interfere with the undo function.
 You may want to only save the file manually at strategic moments when you know you don’t need to undo any mistakes.

 Before you export your edited audio file, you may want to boost the volume, or “level,” of your audio.
 You can do this by moving the slider to the left of the track, and you can also adjust the universal output level at the top of the window.

-Tip: as you watch the audio meters (the moving color bars) that are nested within these sliders, a good rule of thumb is to try to have the loudest parts of the recording reach into the orange-colored areas, or, every once in awhile, into the red.
+Tip: as you watch the audio meters (the moving color bars outlined in pink above) a good rule of thumb is to try to have the loudest parts of the recording reach into the orange-colored areas, or, every once in a while, into the red.